Adding a Dependency Based on Autotools to a Bazel Project

 6f3484eacc172c90d605e79130f9f01ec827a98b99c499c396eddc597a9c219d and with that we can configure the build to validate the hash before building the dependency.

 It is important to understand that what I have just explained is a flawed protocol if my intention was to protect myself against a sophisticated man in the middle attack.
-Consider that if I download the archive and calculate the hash, then ask the build to download the archive and compare to what I had previously calculated, of course I should expect it to be the same.
+Consider that if I download the archive and calculate the hash, then ask the build to download the same archive and compare its calculated hash to what I had previously calculated, of course I should expect the hashes to be the same.
 Following this protocol I should expect the hash to validate even if a hostile proxy was delivering a modified archive.
 To mitigate the threat of a man in the middle attack, the Libsodium project supports cryptographic integrity checking which I will not be covering in this post.

 Add rules_foreign_cc as a dependency